hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

 - `galaxy_roles_path` (string) - The path to the directory where Ansible Galaxy roles must be installed

     By default, this option is set to `nil`, which means that the Galaxy roles will be installed in a `roles` subdirectory located in the parent directory of the `playbook` file.

+    Be careful that `ansible-galaxy` command is by default run as vagrant user.
+Setting `galaxy_roles_path` to a folder like `/etc/ansible/roles` will fail silently : unable to write there, `ansible-galaxy` will extract the role a second time in a `/home/vagrant/.ansible/roles/`.
+Then if your playbook uses become: true user: root, it will fail with a "role was not found".
+To work around that, use `ansible.galaxy_command` to include a `sudo ansible-galaxy ...`.

 - `groups` (hash) - Set of inventory groups to be included in the [auto-generated inventory file](/docs/provisioning/ansible_intro.html).